How do you know if an online writer platform is legit? How do you learn how to spot writing scams?

 Makes you want to cry, yes?
 To see a writer trying to cope with medically fragile kids, being duped that she was getting writing gigs from MWJ’s bogus leads.

 It came to light, as I emailed with these writers, that Make a Living Writing was listed as an employer by MWJ.
-That’s inaccurate – though I do pay for guest posts, it is generally a one-off opportunity, not an ongoing gig.
+That’s inaccurate—though we do pay for guest posts when we’re open for submissions, it is generally a one-off opportunity, not an ongoing job.
 I also never read writer’s resumes, a tip-off that MWJ didn’t properly read or link to my guidelines.
 I can count on one hand the writers that have written more than one post for me.

 Hopefully, this has helped you see how bogus writer platforms can be, and how easy it is to research these offers before you buy.